notstarboard/tidal-utils/README.md

 # tidal-utils

 Are you tired of having to manually maintain your TIDAL music library when tracks become unavailable?
 Me too.
-Thankfully, you've come to the right place! `fix_unavailable.py` will identify, and optionally try to replace, unvailable albums and tracks in your TIDAL Collection.
+Thankfully, you've come to the right place! `fix_unavailable.py` will identify, and optionally try to replace, unavailable albums and tracks in your TIDAL Collection.

 WARNING: Use this program at your own risk.
 While I have tested this code on my own library without incident, using the `-r` flag will instruct the program to add and remove tracks and albums from your TIDAL library.
 So, I highly recommend you save a backup of your library before running with the `-r` flag in case it doesn't behave as you would expect.